 Twin tracks on the ground indicated it was pushed toward the northwest.
 Like a drowning man after a life preserver, I pressed through the foliage to track it.

 After what seemed like hours though I only moved a few feet, I stubbed my toe on a set of bronze doors sitting even with the ground.
 The tracks ended right in front of them.
 I could only assume the machine had been taken inside, yet I could not find a way to open the doors.
 Their bronze surface was unmarred except for a strange symbol etched on its surface of a tri-foil around a circle.

-I fell to my knees, holding my head in my hands, despair and my headache bashing at me.
+I fell to my knees, holding my head in my hands, despair, and my headache bashing at me.

-I glanced up searching for God or inspiration, when I noticed the white towering building resting mere feet from the doors.
+I glanced up searching for God or inspiration when I noticed the towering white building resting mere feet from the doors.
 Previously hidden by the foliage, the thin building rose higher and higher before me ending in a strange metal half sphere, giving the impression of an open flower.